josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/add-blog-comments-static-site.md

 You don't really need to know anything about GitHub issues, or even that GitHub issues is the engine under the hood.
 (After all, these comments aren't really issues at all; they're just a convenient way to store data associated with your repo and in the same place as your code.)

 All you need to know is: utterances adds GitHub-powered comments to your site, simply and easily.
-Oh, and it's also free, open-source, and ad-free.

 ## How to set up utterances